Why are Black and Hispanic Youth with T1D Using Less Diabetes Technology?

 You do so much meaningful work in diabetes care, particularly youth care, and collecting data on disparities within it.
 So I’d love to back up a bit and better understand how you got here.
 What’s your origin story?
 Why diabetes?
 Why this lane of care and research?

-I have a family history of Type 2 diabetes, so I was always interested in endocrinology because of that.
+I have a family history of type 2 diabetes, so I was always interested in endocrinology because of that.
 I saw firsthand how important lifestyle is to health, and how life-altering a diabetes diagnosis is for the family.
 I was interested in being on the other side and helping patients and their families.

 When I went to public health school in the middle of medical school, I learned a lot about how broken the system is.
 I learned that if we can address inequities and inefficiency in the system, we can fix patient care.
-My early work was in pediatric-to-adult transitions in Type 1 diabetes.
+My early work was in pediatric-to-adult transitions in type 1 diabetes.
 That was a very system-based problem.
 I wanted to help fix the system to improve patient access to care and in turn improve outcomes.

 Today, I’m the director of the Supporting Emerging Adults with Diabetes (SEAD) program, a childhood-to-adult diabetes transition clinic.
 These young adults just need help.
 They’ve been through so much.
-When I was at the University of Pennsylvania, we had close to 500 patients, all 18-30 years old with T1D.
+When I was at the University of Pennsylvania, we had close to 500 patients, all 18-30 years old with type 1 diabetes (T1D).
 We were trying to provide cutting edge young adult care.
 Looking at our outcomes, we improved satisfaction with care and HBA1c overall, but there was a large disparity between Black and Hispanic young adults and our white young adults.

-That was the first whiff personally of large inequities in care – we can provide the best, well-meaning care, but there’s still going to be disparities in outcomes.
+That was the first whiff personally of large inequities in care—we can provide the best, well-meaning care, but there’s still going to be disparities in outcomes.
 That led me to look to the data to try to figure out what was going on.

 In 2013, there just wasn’t data.
-Not in Type 1 diabetes, not in technology.
+Not in type 1 diabetes, not in technology.
 So I secured an NIH grant to look into disparities and outcomes.

 At SEAD, we ask our young adults to inform our research and we conduct studies that are hopefully actionable.
 As an example, we did this large analysis on 300 young adults across the country.
 We pre-specified enrollment targets on race-ethnicity to dive into the disparities conversation, and determine what social determinants of health (SDOH) are interfering, what contributes to these A1C disparities.
 We knew social determinants of health would be at the top of the list, but it needed to be published, we needed the data, it needed to be said.